membraneframework/membrane_tutorials/videoroom/5_ImplementingClientsApplication.md

     this.webrtcChannel.push("mediaEvent", { data: mediaEvent });
  },
  ```
- If `mediaEvent` from our client Membrane Library appears (this event can be one of many types - for instance it can be an event that is trying to set up a connection with other peers) we need to pass it to the server.
+ If `mediaEvent` from our client Membrane Library appears (this event can be one of many types - for instance it can be message containing information about an ICE candidate in a form of SDP attribute)
+  we need to pass it to the server.
 That is why we are making use of our Phoenix channel which has a second endpoint on the server-side - and we are simply pushing data through that channel.
 The form of the event pushed: ```("mediaEvent", { data: mediaEvent })``` is the one we are expecting on the server-side - recall the implementation of ```VideoRoomWeb.PeerChannel.handle_in("mediaEvent", %{"data" => event}, socket)```
  #### onConnectionError
  ```ts
  onConnectionError: setErrorMessage,